DataOnTheRocks/app-library/KeepAlive/README.md

 Qlik Sense extension to keep a Session active.

 The default value to execute a web socket request to the engine is set at 25 minutes.
-The minimum allowed value is 14 minutes, to minimize the server impact and assuming virtual proxy sessions would not timeout below 15 minutes.
+The minimum allowed value is 14 minutes, to minimize the server impact and assuming virtual proxy sessions would not timeout before 15 minutes.

 Preview: